muhdshafi-angular/HelloWorld/README.md

 * Create a Firebase project (`https://console.firebase.google.com`)
 * Install firebase tools
   `npm install -g firebase-tools`
+* Login to firebase
+  `firebase login`
 * Build the project
   `ng build --prod`
 * go to '/dist/<app-name>' and ini firebase
   `firebase init`
 * Choose hosting
 * Choose the project created earlier in firebase console
+  If the project not listed then choose 'create a new project' option
+  then run `firebase use --add` and the project.
+* Run `firebase deploy`
+* Hit the Hosting URL (ex: `https://shopping-app-a7a07.firebaseapp.com`) you may get a link to doc page
+* go to `angular.json` and update the output path `"outputPath": "dist/shopping-app/public"`
+* Build the project
+* Run `firebase deploy`

 ## Github pages